Satyabrata-K/Zepto-Inventory-Management-Using-Sql/README.md

 1. Download the `.sql` and `.csv` files from the repo.
 2. Use your SQL editor (like MySQL Workbench or pgAdmin) to run the queries.
-3. Explore insights and visualize data using Power BI or Tableau.
+3. Explore insights and visualize data using Power BI.

 ---